MatteuSan/himig/specs/foundation/tokens.md

 system, and in turn allow our developers (and you!) to build user experiences with confidence.

 ## Types of tokens
-Gaia has two types of tokens, primitive tokens, and theme tokens.
+Himig has two types of tokens, primitive tokens, and theme tokens.

 ### Primitive tokens
 Primitive tokens have no theme value attached to them, and are generally used as 'for-value' only.
 These include the